-On a clear afternoon, while we were observing birds from the Life Centre, we noticed a great commotion among the birds dining on the feeders.
-Suddenly, we saw something that looked like a great shadow posing on a tree directly in front of us. Ángelo quickly zoomed in the telescope and to our great surprise, we saw that an ornate haw-eagle was perched there.
-With a wingspan greater than a metre and weighing just under a kilogram is probably one of the largest predators that soar over the Mashpi skies.
+On a clear afternoon, while we were observing birds from the Life Center, we noticed a great commotion among the birds dining on the feeders.
+Suddenly, we saw something that looked like a great shadow posing on a tree directly in front of us. Ángelo quickly zoomed in the telescope and to our great surprise, we saw that an ornate hawk-eagle was perched there.
+With a wingspan greater than a meter and weighing just under a kilogram, it is probably one of the largest predators that soar up above, in the Mashpi skies.

 It inhabits humid tropical forests from the Yucatán peninsula to the south of Argentina.
 It can capture prey five times greater than its own weight, and other birds are its main food source.
-This explains why the other birds around the feeder made tracks at full speed, or as they say in Ecuador, made feathers!
+This explains why the other birds around the feeder took off at full speed, or as they say in Ecuador, made feathers!

-Although in studies carried out about their state of conservation it was found that these birds can tolerate a certain level of forest fragmentation, it is a species that is almost threatened due to loss of habitat and hunting.
+Although recent studies carried out about their state of conservation it was found that these birds can tolerate a certain level of forest fragmentation, it is a species that is threatened due to loss of habitat and hunting.

 Mottled Owl (Ciccaba virgata)